We are committed to providing timely, high quality information to investor on the internet.

 Other operating expenses

-Finance costs decreased by S$1.2 million from S$3.7 million in 2HFY2024 to S$2.5 million in 2HFY2025 mainly due to lower gearing.
+Finance costs decreased by S$1.1 million from S$2.6 million in 1HFY2025 to S$1.5 million in 1HFY2026 mainly due to lower gearing and reduced cost of borrowings.

 Group Statement of Financial Position Review

-According to the MTI, the construction sector grew by 4.6% year-on-year in the first quarter, extending the 4.4% growth in the previous quarter, supported by an increase in both public and private sector construction output.
-On a quarter-on-quarter seasonally-adjusted basis, the sector contracted by 2.3%, a pullback from the 0.3% expansion in the preceding quarter.
-The Building and Construction Authority projects that some $47 billion to $53 billion in construction contracts are expected to be awarded in 2025, as construction demand grows this year due to the launch of major public infrastructure projects and development of public and private housing(2).
+According to MTI, Singapore's construction sector grew by 3.1% year-on-year in the third quarter of 2025, moderating from the 6.2% growth recorded in the preceding second quarter.
+Growth was supported by an increase in both public and private sector construction output.
+On a quarter-on-quarter seasonally-adjusted basis, the sector contracted by 1.2%, a reversal from the 6.5% expansion in the second quarter of 2025.